River sections and access

 - Buffalo Creek to confluence: The North Fork flows approximately 10 miles east from Buffalo Creek (elevation 6,600 feet) to the confluence.
 From the confluence, the river flows east to Strontia Springs Reservoir above Waterton Canyon at an elevation of 6,000 feet.

-- Printable river access map
+- River access map

 Fishing: The fishery is managed by Colorado Parks and Wildlife.
 In Cheesman Canyon, 3 miles below Cheesman Dam, are Gold Medal Waters (catch and release only).
 From Deckers to confluence, the river winds through private and public lands, but 14 miles are accessible to the public.
 Check streamflows: Trouts Flyfishing and Blue Quill Angler.